phpearth/docs/faq/databases/01-databases.md

 ---
-title: "How to use PHP and databases?
-What is ORM?"
+title: "How to use PHP and databases?"
 read_time: "2 min"
-updated: "apr 03, 2015"
+updated: "april 22, 2015"
 group: "databases"
 permalink: "/faq/databases/databases/"
 ---